The Twilight Zone episode "It's a Good Life" first airs on television.

 Academy Award nomination, and Helen Reddy's recording (with a different arrangement than the one her

-involving animation in which none of the Nine Old Men were involved.
+which none of the Nine Old Men were involved.
+Pete's Dragon will be generally released December 16, 1977.

 Susan Lucci and a cavalcade of soap opera stars appear during the